 This usually goes over really well with patients, because they know that not every favorite one of their dishes are out of the picture.

-3 Brothers BBQ: A local favorite, 3 Brothers offers some of the John Creek’s best bbq in town.
-The restaurant is a small local family restaurant which offers some the home made feel that we all love with bbq.
-The mac and cheese is a very popular option for many patrons of the restaurant.
+3 Brothers BBQ: A local favorite, 3 Brothers offers some of John Creek’s best bbq in town.
+The restaurant is a small local family restaurant that offers some of the homemade feel that we all love with bbq.
+The Mac and cheese is a very popular option for many patrons of the restaurant.
 Just looking through the Google and Yelp reviews, you’ll see people raving about the Mac and Cheese.
 So if you’re hankering for some great mac and cheese and want something homely, go ahead and enjoy yourself!

 City BBQ: Located in Johns Creek Town Center, City BBQ is one of the franchises that are starting to get popular in the area.
-If the family is shopping and is passing by, it’s a place where you can order a side of the mac and cheese.
-There’s also many other sides that you can take part in.
-More quick service than a sit down restaurant, it adds a more casual experience when your passing by and just want something quick to eat.
+If the family is shopping and is passing by, it’s a place where you can order a side of mac and cheese.
+There are also many other sides that you can take part in.
+More quick service than a sit-down restaurant, it adds a more casual experience when your passing by and just want something quick to eat.

-Whole Foods: If your not looking to have a sit down, dine in experience and just want something on the go and already prepared, you can go to the Whole Foods on State Bridge Rd.
+Whole Foods: If you’re not looking to have a sit-down, dine-in experience and just want something on the go and already prepared, you can go to the Whole Foods on State Bridge Rd.
 Their hot bar usually has macaroni and cheese available and just to be sure you can always call in.
 When writing this, we actually called in and the staff checked and verified for us!

 Sushi Mio: Located on Medlock Bridge, Sushi Mio is a great food that you can enjoy while having braces.
-Now, you probably don’t want to be eating sushi the couple days after you have your braces on.
+Now, you probably don’t want to be eating sushi a couple of days after you have your braces on.
 But once your teeth aren’t sore, sushi is still something you can enjoy.
 Just be careful with seaweed.
 Seaweed can be very chewy and get stuck in your braces.
-Try to stay with sushi like sashimi, which don’t feature any or much use of seaweed.
+Try to stay with sushi-like sashimi, which doesn’t feature any or much use of seaweed.

-Fish often doesn’t get the popularity that beef, chicken and pork get, but while on braces fish is very complimentary for braces and teeth.
-While your on braces, it would be the best time to try out all the great seafood restaurants in Johns Creek.
-Just make sure to stay away from crab, lobster and crawfish.
+Fish often doesn’t get the popularity that beef, chicken, and pork get, but while on braces fish is very complimentary for braces and teeth.
+While you are on braces, it would be the best time to try out all the great seafood restaurants in Johns Creek.
+Just make sure to stay away from crab, lobster, and crawfish.
 You should not be using your teeth to be cracking anything!

 Pancakes and Scrambled Eggs